mkitti/ArrayAllocators.jl/README.md

 ## Subpackages

 * [NumaAllocators.jl](NumaAllocators): Allocate memory on Non-Uniform Memory Access (NUMA) nodes
-* [SafeByteCaculators.jl](SafeByteCalculators): Implement byte calculations using SaferIntegers.jl to detect integer overflow.
+* [SafeByteCalculators.jl](SafeByteCalculators): Implement byte calculations using SaferIntegers.jl to detect integer overflow.
 Note that a form of integer overflow detection is implemented in ArrayAllocators.jl itself.
 This package just provides an alternative implementation.

 ## Discussion